Wednesday, June 15, 2011

 What we see after Alice leaves

-One area this ambiguity and deliberate fogging device works (to promote childhood playground discussion perhaps of what really happened?) is family dynamics: The parents are oblivious to how zonked the kids are at Alice's birthday party, and they even give them champagne.
-Later they prove blind to Alice's pain, and dismiss her real concerns about druggie reprisals (after she rats out a tweaked fellow babysitter) with blithe speeches about standing up for oneself.
+One area wherein this ambiguity and deliberate fogging device works (to promote childhood playground discussion perhaps of what really happened?) is family dynamics: The parents are oblivious to how zonked the kids are at Alice's birthday party, even giving them champagne.
+Later they prove blind to Alice's pain, and dismiss her real concerns about druggie reprisals (after she rats out a tweaked babysitter) with rote speeches about standing up for herself.

-Oh and can you believe that's Robert Carradine, above, as the sleazy druggie boyfriend?
-Awesome.
+Oh yes.
+That really is Robert Carradine, above, as the sleazy druggie boyfriend.
+Allow it.

 1. Great post!
 I haven't seen the movie, but I read the book and it was just as ridiculous.
 Everybody who saw me reading it in high school probably thought that I believed it all-- little did they know that I was snickering behind my hand. :)